niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] channel length is out of sync, check for negative length in update channel length
+- [x] add multi search word functioonality to items
+	1. [ ] discord command for add
+	2. [ ] discord command for remove
+	3. [ ] DB command for Add
+	4. [ ] DB command for Remove
+	5. [ ] pass in to secondhand handler
+	6. [ ] Pass in to titleCorrectness Check
+- [x] change amazon html tag
 - [x] will have to add support for channel property change, just override the object and change its properties?
 - [x] channel will be werid, i think it might double up or sth check tmrw
 - [x] bug too pointers weird with update price alert